ikuehne/Bactrian/README.md

 implementation are changing rapidly and primarily intended as an instructive project, so the language will mostly go undocumented for the moment.

+The `macros` branch in particular adds some (so far) experimental support for macros.
+Macros are already supported, but the implementation is still in flux and is not ready for use, so I will not introduce the macro system here.

 Usage
 -----